cap-js/attachments/README.md

 3. The `Attachments` type has generated an out-of-the-box Attachments table (see 1) at the bottom of the Object page:
 <img width="1300" alt="Attachments Table" style="border-radius:0.5rem;" src="etc/facet.png">

 4. **Upload a file** by going into Edit mode and either using the **Upload** button on the Attachments table or by drag/drop.
 Then click the **Save** button to have that file stored that file in the dedicated resource (database, S3 bucket, etc.).
-We demonstrate this by uploading the PDF file from [_xmpl/db/content/Solar Panel Report.pdf_](./xmpl/db/content/Solar%20Panel%20Report.pdf):
+We demonstrate this by uploading the PDF file from [_tests/integration/content/sample.pdf_](./tests/integration/content/sample.pdf):
 <img width="1300" alt="Upload an attachment" style="border-radius:0.5rem;" src="etc/upload.gif">

 6. **Delete a file** by going into Edit mode and selecting the file(s) and by using the **Delete** button on the Attachments table.
 Then click the **Save** button to have that file deleted from the resource (database, S3 bucket, etc.).
 We demonstrate this by deleting the previously uploaded PDF file: `Solar Panel Report.pdf`